Sonu7781/Spotyfi-Clone/README.md

-# The clone of spotyfi
+# The Clone of Spotyfi